 Once you have trained to become a nail technician you may decide to set up your own mobile nail technician business.
 If you do then there will be many things to consider.
 Let’s now answer some of the more common questions we receive about becoming a mobile nail technician.

-How Many Hours Will You Need to Put into Your Business
+How Many Hours You Will Need to Put Into Your Business

 This is entirely up to you, but you will have to put more hours in at the beginning than at any other time.
 So even if you intend to only work part-time, you will find that you need to work many more hours at first to get your business off the ground.